-Program history continues to confirm that a reduction in funding can affect the activity levels projected in the Strategic Management Plan document as a result of personnel reductions.
+Program history has confirmed that a reduction in funding affects the activity levels projected in the Strategic Management Plan document as a result of personnel reductions.
 This can also in turn have an impact on the state's ability to achieve the outcomes goals included in the plan.